RichyLee95/RichyLee95/README.md

 ### Hi there 👋
+My name is Richard and welcome to my Github page!
+I am a Full Stack Software Engineer with a passion to learn new things.
+I also like to train Brazillian Jiu-Jitsu,go camping, and workout in my free time.
 <!--
 **RichyLee95/RichyLee95** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.